pygobject/pycairo/docs/reference/constants.rst

 New entries may be added in future versions.

+.. data:: FORMAT_INVALID

+    no such format exists or is supported.

+    .. versionadded:: 1.12.0

 .. data:: FORMAT_ARGB32

    each pixel is a 32-bit quantity, with alpha in the upper 8 bits, then red,